When to See a Doctor for Back Pain

 • Severe, unrelenting pain

-How do You Know if Back Pain is Muscular or Nerve Pain?
+How Do I Know If My Back Pain Is Muscular or Nerve Pain?

-• Evaluation of low back pain will begin with a detailed history of the pain.
-Important points are the pain character (sharp or dull), locations (is it in one spot or does it move?), onset, intensity, how long it lasts, what makes it better, and what makes it worse.
+• A Detailed Medical History: inquiring the pain character levels you experience (do you have sharp or dull pains?), pain locations (is it in one spot or does it move?), onset, intensity, how long does your pain last, what makes it better, and what makes it worse?

-• All patients should have an X-ray of the affected area.
+• Imaging Testing: all patients should have an X-ray of the affected area.
 More advanced imaging (CT scans or MRIs) may be ordered at the discretion of your physician.

 What are the Treatment Options for Low Back Pain?